Aranthabar/survey/consciousness.md

 Only thing this can not handle right now is a checkbox style question.
 Although it is very similar to the radio option, the answer can be a multiple.
 One possible way to handle that style of question is to just store the numbers of the results in a comma delimited list in the answer field.
 That can always be reparsed in the future.

+Not sure how to factor in the require / optional questions....

 ### `survey`
 | Field | Description |
 |-------|-------------|